 - computer network technician.

-Why pursue a career electricity?
+Why pursue a career in electricity?

 The electricity sector provides you the opportunity to help people and the environment, while also offering excellent compensation.